-The Emergency Assistance Program is intended to provide interim financial assistance to qualified artists whose needs are the result of an unforeseen, catastrophic incident, and who lack the resources to meet that situation.
+The Adolph and Esther Gottlieb Emergency Grant program is intended to provide interim financial assistance to qualified artists whose needs are the result of an unforeseen, catastrophic incident, and who lack the resources to meet that situation.
 Each grant is given as one-time assistance for a specific emergency, examples of which are fire, flood, or emergency medical need.

 The program does not consider requests for dental work, chronic situations, capital improvements, or projects of any kind; nor can it consider situations resulting from general indebtedness or lack of employment.

 The maximum amount of this grant is $15,000; an award of $5,000 is typical.

 Applicants should be aware that this is a grant program, and that each application is considered on its merits within the criteria of the program.
 While we attempt to provide assistance to as many applicants as we can, the filing of an application is not, nor should it be perceived as, a guarantee of funding.